jibrilhaleemat/HR-Analysis/README.md

 ## 1. Handling Missing Values

 I used filters to check for blank cells in important columns.
-	•	I filled in missing values,using fill up,
+	•	I filled in missing values,using fill up.
 	•	In some cases, I use the average of the column to fill in the blanks,especially for numerical data.i chose this method because it helps maintain balance in the dataset without removing useful information.